Cambarus gentryi: Physical description

 Cambarus gentryi has a shell length of around 3–5 cm and pincers about 2 cm long.
 Its shell is cobalt blue in colour with orange or yellow to yellowish-green markings.
+The eyes are small and well-developed, and the areola (a structure which runs along the centre of the cephalothorax) is sublinear, or mostly uncurved.
+Like other decapods, C. gentryi has ten pairs of legs, of which the forward-most pair are modified into robust pincers known as chela.